spark-the-dragon/code-cookbook/authoring.md

 Well, that's great!
 Here is all you need to know about how to write and maintain articles on this CookBook!

+## Standards

+Basic quality standards are required for each article, and are the exact same as the [base game](https://github.com/FunkinCrew/Funkin/blob/main/docs/CONTRIBUTING.md).

 ## Naming/File Structure

 Files should be stored inside of `assets/content/cookbook/`, in *sub-directories* of the article's top-level difficulty.
 So something that would be for beginners would be in `assets/content/cookbook/Introduction`, as an example.